Access and facilities for people with disabilities

 We have a wheelchair available for exhibition visitors who are unable to stand for long periods.

 There are wheelchair lifts at the entrance which gives access to the ground floor of the Library.
-Further lift access to the first and second floors of the Library is available, but please see the paragraph on getting to the reading rooms for details of restrictions on access.
+Further lift access to the first and second floors of the Library is available, but please refer back to the paragraph on getting to the reading rooms for details of restrictions on access.

 - Assistance dogs